-Jason Bavolar enter his second season with the NYIT coaching staff in 2017-18.
+Jason Bavolar completed his second season with the NYIT coaching staff in 2017-18.

 He is charged with identifying and recruiting talent throughout the nation as well as scouting opponents and working with players at all positions.